dsc-courses/dsc80-2025-su/README.md

-# Website for DSC 80, Winter 2025
+# Website for DSC 80, Summer 2025

 This branch contains the source code for the course website.
 See [this video](https://www.youtube.com/watch?v=MEeLr9GRa3I) for how to make updates to the website, or read the instructions below.